Jadensc98/Oxide-Music-Bible/Lessons.md

 - Low end 500 Hz high end 5k hz for reverb/delay.
 Spread all the way up for pluck in hifi/future mode in valhalladelay
 - Pay more attention to EQ especially high end in basses, can sound too bright.
 - softtube saturator
+- fresh air plugin for brightening vocals, bit more like saturation